Optimal Sample Complexity of Reinforcement Learning for Mixing Discounted Markov Decision Processes: Uniformly Ergodic Markov Chains and Mixing Metrics

 Let $\cM$ be a MDP.
-Given a policy $\pi\in\Pi$, the state process $\set{S_t,t\geq 0}$ will have transition kernel $P_\pi(s,s') = P_{s,\pi(s)}(s')$.
-In various applications, the state process induced by a reasonable policy will converge to a unique steady state behavior regardless of the initial condition.
-In this section, we will formally characterize this type of behaviors by introducing the notion of \textit{uniform ergodicity}.
-As it turns out, uniform ergodicity is equivalent to the transition kernel $P$ being aperodic and satisfying the \textit{Doeblin condition}, which will be our main assumption and theoretical tool to analyze the sample complexity of mixing MDPs.
-Recall the \textit{total variation} distance between two probability measures $\mu,\nu$ on $2^S$ is
+Given a stationary Markov deterministic policy $\pi\in\Pi$, the state process $\set{S_t,t\geq 0}$ will have transition kernel $P_\pi(s,s') = P_{s,\pi(s)}(s')$.
+In various applications, the state process induced by a reasonable policy will converge to a unique steady state regardless of the initial condition.
+In this section, we will formally characterize such behavior by introducing the notion of \textit{uniform ergodicity}.
+A uniformly ergodic Markov chain is one for which the marginal distribution of $S_t$ converges to its stationary distribution in total variation distance with uniform rate across all initial conditions.
+Recall the total variation distance between two probability measures $\mu,\nu$ on $2^S$ is

 We use the norm notation here because it is equivalent to the $l_1$ norm if we view $\mu$ and $\nu$ as vectors in $\R^{|S|}$; i.e. $\TV{\mu-\nu} = 2\inv \|\mu-\nu\|_1$.